wp-plugins/wp-emmet/readme.txt

 1. Upload `wp-emmet` directory to the `/wp-content/plugins/` directory
 2. Activate the plugin through the 'Plugins' menu in WordPress
-3. `Emmet` is available in the post editor
+3. The Emmet is available in admin page

 == Changelog ==

 = 0.2 =
-* Support the Code coloring by CodeMirror
+* Support the Code coloring by [CodeMirror](http://codemirror.net/)

 = 0.1.2 =
 * Fix "Add Media" button doesn't works